Lamar Odom Opens Up: Cheating On Khloe Kardashian, Drug Use, And That Brothel

 “When I became Khloe Kardashian’s man and on TV, it made me look more enticing.
 People who didn’t even know basketball would approach me because they knew Lammy.
 Bitches and THOTs came out of the woodwork,” Lamar Odom told US Weekly about his short-lived but highly rated reality show with Khloe.
 “If there is one thing I regret when I was married, it was having multiple affairs with different women.
 That wasn’t the stand-up thing to do.
 I wish I could have kept my d**k in my pants.”

-Ultimately, Khloe Kardashian just couldn’t deal with Lamar Odom’s drug use and cheating and she left her NBA-playing husband.
+Ultimately, Khloe Kardashian just couldn’t deal with Lamar Odom’s drug use and cheating, and she left her NBA-playing husband.
 And while it’s not Khloe’s fault that he ended up overdosing at all, it was when she left Lamar that he began the downward spiral that led to him nearly dying in October 2015 in a Nevada brothel.

 Rather than try to fix his marriage to Khloe Kardashian, Lamar Odom says that he started using even more drugs.
 That led him to go to an even darker place where Lamar says he just didn’t care about anything besides getting high.

-Lamar Odom was still playing basketball for the Los Angeles Clippers at the time but his drug use was so intense that he said he didn’t even want to train for the NBA anymore or to keep himself in shape.
+Lamar Odom was still playing basketball for the Los Angeles Clippers at the time, but his drug use was so intense that he said he didn’t even want to train for the NBA anymore or to keep himself in shape.
 He said that drugs took away his will to keep trying and it also killed his sex drive.

 Now that he’s got his life back on track, Lamar Odom has been speaking up about the events that got him to where he is now.
 He recently took his kids to the Nickelodeon Kids’ Choice Awards and has been staying clean and sober.